WallysFerreira/C-Studies/README.md

-Exercícios e anotações do livro C Programming: A Modern Approach
+Exercises and notes from my reading of the book C Programming: A Modern Approach